 Sister Louise Elling from New York City entered Maryknoll in 1960.
-In 1968 after A.A. studies in Mary Rogers College and a B.A. in Social Work from Southern Connecticut State College in New Haven, Sister Louise was assigned to Taiwan; where she did her language studies and made her final vows in May 1969.
+In 1968 after receiving her A.A. in Mary Rogers College and a B.A. in Social Work from Southern Connecticut State College in New Haven, Sister Louise was assigned to Taiwan; where she studied the language and made her Final Vows in May 1969.

 After both of them prayed about it for a week they started the Bo Ai (Boundless Love) Training Center, a non-sectarian, non-profit, vocational rehabilitation facility for physically challenged adults between the ages of 14 and 40.

 Sister Louise also became involved in liturgy and music in the parish, visiting the sick in the hospitals and in promoting ecumenical evangelization as her work with the disabled brought her into contact with other Christians, fervent Buddhists and other non-Christians.

 In 1996 Sister Louise was assigned to the Western U.S. Region where she worked in various parishes in California as Director of Religious Education, coordinator of youth and mission outreach programs and as a Pastoral Assistant.